-The pipeline system of the blood gas analyser is a key part set up to complete functions such as automatic calibration, automatic measurement, and automatic flushing.
+The pipeline system of the automated blood gas analyzer is a key part set up to complete functions such as automatic calibration, automatic measurement, and automatic flushing.

 The circuit system of the blood gas analyser is mainly aimed at the amplification and analog-to-digital conversion of the measurement signal of the instrument, and the display and printing results.
 In recent years, the development of blood gas analysers is mostly reflected in the upgrading of the circuit system, and the automatic analysis process is completed under the execution of computer programs.